-What is the cost per quarter?
+What is the cost per semester?

 If I am a couple of months short for the 2 years of experience requirement, will this mean I will not be eligible to apply?

 Yes and No. If you're that close, we MAY admit you, IF OTHER factors are assessed to be outstanding from the application review and a seat is available.